-Our maple farm has over one thousand acres maple trees, spread out across two large basins.
-There is a lot of territory to cover and not to mention endless nights of boiling maple sap in the sugarhouse.
+Our maple farm has over one thousand acres of maple trees, spread out across two large basins.
+There is a lot of territory to cover and not to mention endless nights of boiling maple sap in the sugar house.
 We ship most of this syrup to our production facility in Winooski, where we bottle, produce confections and, market and distribute nationwide.
 We're also on the road presenting our wares at food shows as we break into the wholesale market.
-At any give time there are a lot of moving pieces!
+At any given time there are a lot of moving parts!
 It takes many hands to make all of this possible, and without these hard working and dedicated individuals, our little company could not exist.
 We are so proud of our employees and thankful for their contributions.

 Meet the heart and soul of Mount Mansfield Maple Products.

 Chris is a fifth-generation maple sugar maker and in 2009 he created this website in an attempt to market his share of the family maple crop.
 The company consisted of a plywood platform in the garage and a post office box.
 With dedication to customer service along with perfecting the finest pure Vermont maple products, his hobby company has grown to 10 full-time employees and almost 8,000 square feet of production, warehousing and distribution.
 In his spare time, he is an avid nature and astrophotographer and spends countless hours hiking and exploring the Vermont Green Mountains.

 Lindsay works behind the scenes here at Mansfield Maple assisting with product development and helping to steer the course of the business.
 Her input has been invaluable and has helped mold Mansfield Maple into what it is today.
 If she had a dollar for every time we asked her "What do you think of..." she could retire early (and so could Chris!)
 Lindsay is an active equestrian with a focus on Jumping and takes immense joy from her two Rotties and her participation with Mountain Rottie Rescue.